420,00 €

 A breakthrough in biology and bioluminescence began in the 60s with the discovery of a glowing protein obtained from the jellyfish Aequorea victoria by Osamu Shimomura and colleagues.
 However, it was only in the early 90s when the green fluorescent protein (GFP) sequence was cloned and used inside a foreign organism as a fluorescent marker.
 Today more than 800 entries of various fluorescent proteins can be found in an open-source database with the most currently available variants in the fluorescence protein database “fpbase”.

-Our sdAbs bind strongly to most of the fluorescent proteins derived from Aequorea Victoria; check our specificity chart in the Resource Section.
+Our sdAbs bind strongly to most fluorescent proteins derived from Aequorea victoria.
+Explore our FP Specificity Chart for compatibility information.

 FluoTags® can be equipped with a single fluorophore for more quantitative readouts (FluoTag-Q), with two fluorophores per single-domain antibody (FluoTag-X2), and we also developed a blend of two sdAbs bindings simultaneously the target proteins and each bearing two fluorophores (FluoTag-X4).
 For more detailed information on the FluoTags, please check our Technology Section.